samgeles/portfolio/README.md

   - performed K-means clustering with RFM segments to identify target groups

   **Conclusions**
-  - consumers in Cluster 1 should be target as they yield the highest RFM score
+  - consumers in Cluster 1 should be target as they yield the highest average RFM score
   -